Fortran: Fortran-based languages

 LRLTRAN was developed at the Lawrence Radiation Laboratory to provide support for vector arithmetic and dynamic storage, among other extensions to support systems programming.
-The distribution included the LTSS operating system.
+The distribution included the Livermore Time Sharing System (LTSS) operating system.

 The Fortran-95 Standard includes an optional Part 3 which defines an optional conditional compilation capability.
 This capability is often referred to as "CoCo".

 Many Fortran compilers have integrated subsets of the C preprocessor into their systems.

 SIMSCRIPT is an application specific Fortran preprocessor for modeling and simulating large discrete systems.

 The F programming language was designed to be a clean subset of Fortran 95 that attempted to remove the redundant, unstructured, and deprecated features of Fortran, such as the EQUIVALENCE statement.
 F retains the array features added in Fortran 90, and removes control statements that were made obsolete by structured programming constructs added to both FORTRAN 77 and Fortran 90.
 F is described by its creators as "a compiled, structured, array programming language especially well suited to education and scientific computing".
 Essential Lahey Fortran 90 (ELF90) was a similar subset.

 Lahey and Fujitsu teamed up to create Fortran for the Microsoft .NET Framework.
 Silverfrost FTN95 is also capable of creating .NET code.